SumanDeyashi/Integrated_Okta_SSO_Using_SAML/README.md

 Now, open Visual Studio Code and create your angular application using "ng new 'project name'" command. then, we need to install signin-widget using "npm install @okta/okta-signin-widget --save" command and install okta dependency using "npm install @okta/okta-angular --save" command.

 After that, Some routes require authentication in order to render.
 Defining these protected routes is easy with the OktaAuthGuard from @okta/okta-angular.
 This route will only be visible to users with a valid accessToken or idToken.
 When a user attempts to access a route that is protected by OktaAuthGuard, it first checks to see if the user has been authenticated.
-If isAuthenticated() returns false, start the login flow.
+If is Authenticated() returns false, start the login flow.
 Inside the html component create Home, Login, Logout button with onclick function.

 /login
 This route hosts the Sign-In Widget and redirects if the user is already logged in.
 If the user is coming from a protected page, they will be redirected back to the page upon login.
 Create a new component "src/app/login.component.ts" and on that file have to put base url.